yomnahisham/py-academy-awards-wiki-scrape/README.md

 - Award categories, editions, and venues
 - Production companies, release dates, and other movie details

-The data is organized into CSV files, making it easy to import into a MySQL database.
+The data is organized into CSV files and can be imported into a MySQL database.

 ## Features